 3:30pm – Warmiwanuscca (Dead Woman’s Pass)

 I fucking made it!

 The last 400 meters up were tough.
 I told myself the numbers; told myself that most of hike up was already behind me; told myself that it’s just walking, just putting one foot in front of the other.
-I told myself to listen and allow my body to do what it needs to do and what it can do.
+I told myself to listen and allow my body to do what it needs to do, what it can do.

 Luckily, I had Anna and two women from Brazil that were at the same leisure-pace as me.
 We would walk for five minutes and then rest for ten.
 On our breaks, we’d talk about how tired we were, how hard the altitude was and how beautiful the Andes were.
 Our chats would sometimes dissolve to remembering the lyrics to Shania Twain’s “Man!
-I feel like a woman” and “Climb every mountain” to the idiocy of modern religious and how modern warfare doesn’t really differ much from the Incas’ practice of human sacrifice.
+I feel like a woman” and “Climb every mountain” then to the idiocy of modern religious and how modern warfare doesn’t really differ much from the Incas’ practice of human sacrifice.